Watier Ong Strategies

 It’s an average

-Google defines the average position as the average of the topmost result from your site for that keyword.
-So, if your site has 3 URLs ranking at positions 2, 4 and 6, the position is reported as 2 over that time period.
+Google defines the average position as the average of the top result from your site for that keyword.
+So, if your site has 3 URLs ranking at positions 2, 4, and 6, the position is reported as two over that time period.

-Consider the impact of Google is reporting an average for your position over the time period you select.
-What if that page suddenly started ranking for a term that wasn’t very relevant day #4?
-Or, it ranked poorly for a term during that period?
-That would skew your entire average position for the time period you’re looking at.
+Let’s talk about the impact of GSC reporting an average position for your URL over the time period you select (say, one month).
+What if that page suddenly started ranking for a term that wasn’t very relevant on day #4?
+Or did it rank poorly for a term during that period?
+That would skew your entire average position for that month.

-Just like Google Analytics, selection of the time period without understanding how the day of the week, or seasonality can have a huge impact on your metrics.
-Without considering these variables, it can skew what you think you’re looking at.
+Just like Google Analytics, if you select the time period without understanding how the day of the week or seasonality can hugely impact your metrics.
+Considering these variables can skew what data you think you’re reviewing.

 Rankings change hourly